MrSSHH/URL-Shortener/README.md

 ## Usage
-Open the handler.py file and switch the **your-ip** with your **LAN IP**.
+Open the handler.py file and switch the **your-ip** with your **LAN IP**, then simply run handler.py.\
-Then simply run handler.py.
+after the handler is running, create a new python file and import url.py,\
-After the handler is running, create a new python file and import url.py, Type the following code:
+Type the following code:
 ```python
 from url import url